solomonirailoa/solomonirailoa/README.md

 --->

 My name is Ratu Solomoni Railoa.
-I am currently an undergrad BSc student in the University of the South Pacific.

-I love Java programming, and posses some set of skills for C++.
+Graduate in: Bachelor of Sciences (Computing Science, and Mathematics) - University of the South Pacific, Fiji Islands.

+As a passionate programmer, I really enjoy writing codes whether it is for real-world problems, or just for fun.

+Contacts:
-I hope to update my website some time soon: https://sites.google.com/site/solomonirailoa/home
+I hope to update my website some time soon: https://sites.google.com/site/solomonirailoa/home Feel free to send me an email me at: s11123197@student.usp.ac.fj or alternatively at: solomonirailoa@gmail.com

-At the meantime, you can check out my SoloLearn profile at: https://www.sololearn.com/profile/80387

-or send me an email me at: s11123197@student.usp.ac.fj